A Solo Female Traveler’s Guide to 2 Magical Days in Savannah

 Squares and Houses

 The city was founded in 1733 by the visionary General James Oglethorpe.
-The Squares helped develop close neighborhoods, and provided defense against fires.
-The Squares were used for community gatherings, markets and military defense drills.
+The Squares helped develop close neighborhoods and provided defense against fires.
+They were also used for community gatherings, markets, and military defense drills.
 The buildings surrounding the Squares were a mix of private homes, churches, and businesses.

 Cathedral Basilica of St. John the Baptist